AzlanCoding/browser-in-website/README.md

 2. I am only 14 😁.
 3. I did not make this extension, someonelse did.
 # Recently added features
--fullscreen option (currently experimental)
+1. fullscreen option (currently experimental)
--back and forward buttons
+2. back and forward buttons
 # Upcoming features
--a sidebar that shows:
+1. a sidebar that shows:
-  -history
+  a. history
-  -bookmarks
+  b. bookmarks
- -use of cookies to store history and bookmarks
+2. use of cookies to store history and bookmarks
 # Need help from public
--issue 1
+1. known issues
--converting html code to a progressive web app
+2. converting html code to a progressive web app
 # Known issues
 1.some websites like reddit can only be shown in the iframe browser for 3 seconds and disappears after that.
 2.website accessed can't receive keyboard input